CylonicRaider/Instant/docs/RUNNING.md

     ;mode=spawn
-    ; Location of the "main" directory relative to the directory containing ; the configuration file (which, in turn, is expected to be located at ; config/instant.ini).
+    ; Location of the "main" directory relative to the directory containing ; the configuration file (which, in turn, is expected to be located at ; config/run.ini).
 All other paths (except process command names) are ; relative to this.
     work-dir=..
     ; Logging configuration.
     log-file=log/master.log
     ; Let the master process write a PID file. pid-file=run/master.pid

+    ; Meta-configuration.
+    [meta]
+    ; Selection of sections that define processes. proc-prefixes=instant scribe

     ; Backend configuration.
     [instant]